PulseBeamDev/docs/concepts/connection.md

 ### Understanding the State

-**PulseBeam Peer State**

-The PulseBeam State is straightforward.
-State is `new` or `closed`.
-When the state is `closed` peers must be recreated to transition back to `new`.
-State must be `new` to be able to make connections.

-**RTCPeerConnectionState**

 ![Connection state flowchart](../../../../assets/concepts.connection.svg)

 Note: This flowchart provides a high-level overview of typical behavior.
 It is meant to help you understand and conceptualize states and their meaning.
 WebRTC connections can exhibit unexpected transitions and/or flakiness.

 Peer SDK insulates you from some flakiness in connection state, with shimming, polyfills, and auto retries on top of existing browser WebRTC implementation.
-Handling reconnection in recoverable states.
+As well as handling reconnection in recoverable states.

-If you have any comments or would like to [chat with us](/docs/community-and-support/discord)!
+If you have any questions or comments, [chat with us](/docs/community-and-support/discord)!

 #### Expected State Transition Flows

+Here are some expected UI flow snip bits.
+Here are how you should think about isolated sections of the connection sate

 **Connection Establishment Happy Path**